-New murals are coming to downtown Johnson City in 2020 and 2021!
+New murals are coming to Johnson City!

 Mural on Commerce Street (Between Main & Market Streets)